Principal Investigator

 Riccardo was born in Perugia, Italy.
 After his BSc at the University of Perugia, he earned his MSc in Theoretical Chemistry and Computational Modeling at the University of Groningen, Netherlands.
 He received his PhD from the University of Groningen in 2019, then moved to the U.S. for a postdoctoral position at the University of Chicago.
 In January 2025, he started his own research group as an assistant professor at KU Leuven.
 Riccardo was awarded an NWO Rubicon Fellowship, an MSCA Postdoctoral Fellowship, and the Maria Lastra Excellence in Mentoring Award.

 María completed a B.Sc. in Materials Engineering at Universidad de Sonora.
 After becoming a Fulbright fellow, she joined the Molecular Engineering PhD program at the University of Chicago, specializing in Materials for Health and Sustainability.
-She joined the Alessandri Group as a visiting PhD scholar in January 2025.
+She also joined the Group at KU Leuven as a visiting PhD scholar in January-July 2025.
 María’s work focuses on the modeling of polymeric materials for applications in circular plastics and all-organic batteries.

 Representative publication: